MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_PSCustomObject.md

 PowerShell adds an _invisible_ `[psobject]` wrapper around the object.
 This can have subtle side effects.

-- Wrapped objects will match their original type and the `[psobject]` type.
+- Wrapped objects match their original type and the `[psobject]` type.

   ```powershell
   PS> 1 -is [Int32]